mantidproject/mantid/docs/source/release/v3.9.0/reflectometry.rst

 ###########################

 - Settings tab now displays individual global options for experiment and instrument settings.
+- New 'Save ASCII' tab added, similar in function and purpose to the 'Save Workspaces' window accessible from Interfaces->ISIS Reflectometry->File->Save Workspaces.
+- When runs are transferred to the processing table groups are now labeled according to run title.
 - Documentation regarding the interface has been updated accordingly.
-- New 'Save ASCII' tab added, similar in function and purpose to the 'Save Workspaces' window accessible from Interfaces->ISIS Reflectometry->File->Save Workspaces.

 ISIS Reflectometry
 ##################